surfdado/vesc_pkg/float/README.md

 # FLOAT (BETA)
-Revamping the stock Balance Package (developed by Mitch Lustig) to be tailored for Onewheels.
-Removes unneeded parameters, adds new features and behaviors, and has a more user-friendly Configuration menu with usable default values and helpful Help text.
+Based on Mitch Lustig's original Balance Package but specifically tailored for Onewheels.
+Removes unneeded parameters, adds new features and behaviors, and has a more user-friendly configuration menu with usable default values and helpful Help text.

-Ported by Nico Aleman, heavily based on Dado Mista (SurfDado)'s ATR Firmware: https://pev.dev/t/atr-firmware-101/43
+Ported by Nico Aleman, heavily based on SurfDado's ATR Firmware: https://pev.dev/t/atr-firmware-101/43

-Dado Mista <DadoMista@gmail.com>
 Nico Aleman <NicoAleman1@hotmail.com>